 For use with:

-- Two 8″x8″ cake pans: Divide the batter evenly between the pans
+- Two 8″ or 9″ round cake pans: Divide the batter evenly between the prepared cake pans.

-- Cupcakes: Fill the muffin tins HALFWAY full
+- 24 Cupcakes: Fill the muffin tins HALFWAY full.

 Step 3.
-Bake for 13-15 minutes for cupcakes or until a toothpick comes out clean when inserted in the middle.
-Check the cakes at this time too, adding additional time as necessary.
-Allow to cool completely before icing and/or decorating.
+Bake for 13-15 minutes for cupcakes, 20-25 minutes for round cakes, or 30-35 minutes for a 13×9 pan, until a toothpick comes out clean when inserted in the middle.
+Allow the cake mix recipe chocolate cake to cool completely before frosting and/or decorating.

 - If you want to use natural cocoa powder, reduce the baking powder to 1 ½ tsp and add 1 ½ tsp baking soda to the mix.